 This compromise was the result of Missouri's constitutional provision that read: “It shall be their [legislature] duty, as soon as may be, to pass such laws as may be necessary, to prevent free negroes and mulattoes from coming to, and settling in this State, under any pretext whatsoever.”
 Many believed that free negroes were citizens and any act to prevent them from coming or settling within a State was unconstitutional under Article IV, Sec.
 II.

-Bingham, like most in Congress, recognized States may ban aliens from coming or residing within their limits, but had no authority to ban citizens of other States unless they were either convicted felons or were at risk of becoming a public charge.
+Bingham, like most in Congress, recognized States may ban aliens from coming or residing within their limits but had no authority to ban citizens of other States unless they were either convicted felons or were at risk of becoming a public charge.
 There was a dispute whether a State could ban Chinese labor who were employed to install railroad tracks (one of the reasons railroads were active in funding political campaigns).

 Anyway, Bingham again appears to have removed all doubt to exactly what the privileges and immunities would encompass during the debates for the adoption of the Fourteenth Amendment when he said on February 28, 1866: